ray-project/enhancements/reps/2022-04-07-serialization.md

 Current Ray's serialization has some issues:

 1. Doesn't support out-of-band serialization in Java worker.
-Cause some perfomance issues in Java worker.
+Cause some performance issues in Java worker.
 1. Hard to add a new serializer for a specific class.
-1. Doens't support cross-language serialization for custom classes.
+1. Doesn't support cross-language serialization for custom classes.

 In order to resolve the above issues.
 We propose to refactor the current serialization code path, provide a standard way for users to develop their own serializers.
-In conculution:
+In conclusion:

 1. Provide pluggable ways for users to implement custom serialization, including:
    1. Cross-language serialization.